Top 15 Best Evernote Alternatives You Can Use

 4. Google Keep

-Google Keep is one of the best note-taking apps in the market right now, and it also happens to be my most favorite app on the list.
 I love how Google Keep displays all my notes in the form of simple cards which not only makes the notes look beautiful but also makes it easy to scan through them at a glance.
-I also love the ability to color code my notes which makes it easier to find the exact note that I am looking for.
+I also love the ability to color code my notes which makes it easier to find the one I am looking for.

 Supported Platforms: Android, iOS, Chrome, Web